gilligan/gilligan.github.io/about.md

 </p>

-I live in South Germany together with my wonderful family and for the past _14+_ years I have been working as an Software Engineer and Consultant in the IT industry.
+I live in South Germany together with my wonderful family and for the past _14+_ years I have been working as a Software Engineer and Consultant in the IT industry.

 ## Tools & Technologies